 Landing pages also make it easy to perform A/B tests so you can fine-tune your messaging based on trends you see on different pages.
 And they let you collect data from specific audiences.
 Finally, landing pages can help with SEO.

 We have a few templates to help you build lead-collecting landing pages.
 Here are a few examples.

 Now that you see some of the benefits of using landing pages, here are some things to keep in mind when you build them.

 1. Create a custom URL

 There are lots of tools you can use to build landing pages (ShortStack is, obviously, my favorite) but whichever platform you use, make sure it lets you create a custom URL for each page.
-In one of the examples I noted above, we created a URL called “shortstackanalytics.”
+For example, a custom URL for one of the landing pages above could be acmecoffeeroasters.com.
 The key is to use descriptive words in your URL without stuffing it full of keywords (for which you might be penalized).